Close-up of rosemary with small blue flowers blooming on the stem outdoors.

 These small touches are quiet, but they feel intentional.
 Rosemary flowers invite you to slow down and enjoy the herbs you grow, not just for cooking, but for beauty and pleasure too.

 A blooming rosemary plant usually means it has settled in and is thriving.
-It is a reminder that the plant is settled, healthy, and doing exactly what it should.
+It's a reminder that the plant is doing exactly what it should.
 The flowers add a little softness to a plant we usually think of as sturdy and practical.
 And they are useful too, which makes them even better.

 If your rosemary starts to flower, you do not need to rush to cut them off.
 Let the plant go through its natural rhythm.
 Keep using the sprigs in your cooking, enjoy the flowers for garnish or add them to a herb gift jar, and let the pollinators have their moment with it in the garden.
 It is simple, low-maintenance, and a small pleasure to watch happen.